 A society is a community of people living or acting voluntarily in a group or a state, within a largely same culture, customs and mores, guided by established rules and laws of rights and duties, for the maintenance and protection of safety and well being of private and public interests.
 These conditions apply primarily to legally institutionalise societies, such as the conjugal and family society and/or state.

 A state is instituted for the benefit of its members and not for the other way around.
 Therefore, the state must legally uphold our rights in freedom to act.
 Freedom is necessary for the performance of human rights and duties.
 In other words, accountability for our actions, such as rights and duties, would be entirely meaningless, if without any freedom of will to choose the means, we would be pre-determined by force to act.

-Philosophy, however, asserts an important, over-riding rule that is: ‘Public good prevails private good’; (Example is self-defense in a just war).
+Aristotle, however, asserts an important, over-riding rule that is: ‘Bonum commune prevalet bono privato’; (Public good prevails private good)’; (Example: conscription for self-defense in a just war).

 The Basis of Social Order: Aristotle insisted in his ‘Politics’, in acknowledging and including the family as a necessary institution and as the foundation-basis of a legitimate state, in which human beings normally live and act in an orderly way.
 The Social Ethics of philosophy states that the basis of social order is the maintenance of Rights and Duties, which rests ultimately on Natural Law, the norm of all human activity.

 Aristotle comments further: “Law is a rule and measure of acts, whereby man is induced to act or is restrained from acting’.
 When law is ignored or disregarded, it results in the loss of authority, justice and peace, which end ultimately in a general disorder, which are the dominant forces of a disintegrating society.